By Stan V. Griep

 American Rose Society Certified Consulting Rosarian – Rocky Mountain District

-A truly beautiful low growing ground cover type plant is called the portulaca (Portulaca grandiflora), or sometimes known as the sun rose or even the moss rose.
+A truly beautiful low growing ground cover type plant is called the portulaca (Portulaca grandiflora), or sometimes known as the sun rose or moss rose.
 Portulaca plants are native to Brazil, Argentina and Uruguay.
 Portulaca flowers are easy to grow and enjoy.
 Let’s look at what is needed for portulaca care.

 How to Grow Portulaca Plants

 Portulaca flowers tolerate many kinds of soil but prefer sandy, well-drained soil and love the full sunlight.
 These plants are excellent for high heat and drought tolerance, and will seed and spread themselves very well.
 Some control methods may be needed to keep portulaca plants from becoming invasive to areas where they are not wanted.
 From personal experience in my garden areas, I can tell you that these wonderful plants do spread easily and very well.
 I planted some seeds in the gravel mulch at the end of one of my rose beds and the following summer had portulaca plants coming up in several other areas where I had not planted any such seeds.

 You do not need to water often for proper portulaca care.
 The cylindrical foliage of the portulaca flower retains moisture very well, thus, regular watering is not needed.
 When they are watered, just a light watering will do, as their root zone is very shallow.

 When planting the portulaca seeds, it is not necessary to cover the seed at all and, if covered, only very lightly as they need the sun to sprout and grow.
 The seeds planted in the gravel mulch in my rose bed were scattered by hand over the gravel and the gravel lightly rocked back and forth with my hand to help the seed reach the soil below.